daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

 |<img src= "https://github.com/daniellehandel/Econometric-Pedagogy/blob/master/img/3_security_group.gif"  width="800" height="370" />|
 |---|

-  Change the storage from the default to the maximum the free tier provides, 30 GiB.
+  Change the storage from the default to the maximum the free tier provides, 30 GB.
 Continue to “Next: Add Tags”.

 Tags are an optional feature to allow for categorization and organization.
 Continue to "Next: Configure Security Groups".